 In-the-ear (ITE): In the Ear hearing aids fit completely inside the outer ear.
 It is fitted with a hard plastic case to hold the electronics.
 They work best for people with mild to severe hearing loss, but they don’t work for children whose ears are still growing.

 Behind-the-ear (BTE): These types of hearing aids remain in a hard plastic case behind the ear.
-A plastic ear mould fits inside the outer ear and sends sound to the ear.
+A plastic ear mold fits inside the outer ear and sends sound to the ear.
 BTEs works best for people with mild to severe hearing loss.

 Initially, you may face discomfort while using your hearing aids.
 With the help of your audiologist these problems can be overcome.
 Under proper guidance and with good care you can use hearing aids for many years.